penguin64100/cv/index.md

 ### **Dark Matter and Cosmic Structure Formation** &#124; `Report` &#124; `DEC 2022`

 Project on cosmological perturbation theory and its role in the formation of large scale structures.
-Review of the cosmological origin of Primordial Black Holes (PBHs) and its mass constraints from the cosmic microwave background (CMB).
-Produced some original code.
+Review of the cosmological origin of Primordial Black Holes (PBHs) and examining its mass constraints from the cosmic microwave background (CMB).
+Generated some original code.

 ### **Investigating the Dirac equation using Supersymetric Quantum Mechanics (SUSYQM)** &#124; `Thesis` &#124; `APR 2022`